 For 50 years volunteers have been essential to the success of this organization.
 Volunteers enable ILR to provide many free services.
 Volunteers serve in capacities such as, mailing, peer support, reading, teaching, transcription, and serving on the Board of Directors.
 Our volunteer program gives folks the opportunity to help others.

-If you are interested in joining our volunteer team, please contact Barbara Norris, our volunteer coordinator, at 503-232-7411 or via email here.
+If you are interested in joining our volunteer team, please contact Amy Camp, our volunteer coordinator, at 503-232-7411 or via email here.

 To learn more review our quarterly newsletters or download our current newsletter on our home page!